Jordalenko/Wern-Fawr-B-B/README.md

 Lighthouse scored 73 on performance

 - Flagged image file sizes, contentful paint as main issues.
-NOT RESOLVED.
+Resized all images to widest dimension of 600px.

 ### Issues and resolutions